Got a question? We'd love to help!

 Footnotes for your lawyer:

-This is the easiest, oldest, and most-used fundraising exemption.
-There are no public disclosure or ongoing reporting requirements other then one simple notification called a Form D. There is also no limit to the amount you can raise.
+Reg D is the easiest, oldest, and most-used fundraising exemption.
+There are no public disclosure or ongoing reporting requirements other than one simple filing called a Form D. There is also no limit to the amount you can raise.

 Only accredited investors — i.e., rich people — can invest in your company.1